ejeklint/hapi-km/README.md

 [Hapi](http://hapijs.com) plugin wrapping [kilometer.io](http://kilometer.io)'s REST api for easy access within the server.
 On successful registration, four new methods will be available on the server.methods object.

-Why this plugin?
-Because kilometer.io's doesn't provide a JS library suitable for server side use.

 Installation:

 `npm install --save hapi-km`